 - Stir the whipped cream in the chocolate/egg yolks mixture.

-- Gently fold egg whites into to the main mixture with the spatula (do not stir).
+- Gently fold egg whites into the main mix with the spatula (do not stir).

-- Arrange half of raspberries in the bottom of three serving glasses and divide the mousse between them.
+- Arrange half of the raspberries at the bottom of three serving glasses and divide the mousse between them.
 Cover glasses with a plastic film and refrigerate for at least two hours, preferably overnight.
-Decorate top of the mousse with the remaining fresh raspberries, chocolate shavings and pink sugar pearls before serving.
+Decorate the top of the mousse with the remaining fresh raspberries, chocolate shavings, and pink sugar pearls before serving.

 - Separate egg whites and egg yolks when they are cold.
 Then put them aside to come to room temperature.
-It is extremely important to use eggs, especially egg yolks, at room temperature to prevent chocolate from seizing.
+It is essential to use eggs, especially egg yolks, at room temperature to prevent chocolate from seizing.

 - to be ready to incorporate these ingredients into the chocolate mixture without waiting.

-- Replace dark chocolate with milk or white chocolate, or switch half of dark chocolate with half of milk chocolate.
+- Replace dark chocolate with milk or white chocolate, or switch half of the dark chocolate with half of the milk chocolate.

 - Allow the melted chocolate to cool before adding egg yolks.